 National team and facilities for mutation breeding

-The year in which a country started Mutation Breeding at the nationa level varies between countries.
-Countries like Japan, China, Sri Lanka, or India started in 1960 while countries like Laos, Cambodia or Palau have started less than 15 years ago (See table below).
+The year in which a country started Mutation Breeding at the national level varies between countries.
+Countries like Japan, China, Sri Lanka, and India started in 1960 while countries like Laos, Cambodia or Palau started less than 15 years ago (See table below).
 As it can be seen in Table X, 73.7% of the 19 countries that participated in the online survey have a national team in mutation breeding, 89.5% have a field facility, and 68.4% have a radiation facility.
-It is worth noticing that none of the countries that started a mutation breeding program earlier than 40 years ago has a radiation facility yet.
+It is worth noting that none of the countries that started a mutation breeding program earlier than 40 years ago has a radiation facility yet.

 QA: Check the case of Malasya, it does not have facilities but has developed varieties, is another country sharing with them